Sailatish/Login_Page_ReactFireBaseAuth/README.md

 - Open the web integration
 - Set Authentication and Register your app
 - integrate the Script in you java Script file

+## Getting Started with Create React App
+In the project directory, you can run:
+` npm Start`